Microsoft-USEduAzure/COVID19PEEForecasting/Readme.md

 # COVID19 PEE Forecasting Calculator | Azure Serverless Architecture

-This project was born from <a href="https://webalyticos.home.blog/2020/03/24/covd19forecast/" target="_blank"> Rush's Medical Center </a> development of the same project using a Junyper Notebook & hosting it on a virtual machine using Voila.
+This project was born from <a href="https://webalyticos.home.blog/2020/03/24/covd19forecast/" target="_blank"> Rush's Medical Center </a> development of the same project using a Jupyter Notebook & hosting it on a virtual machine using Voila.

 Rush's Medical Center calculates forecasting based on 3 models: